Holy City Zoo: History

 The club got its name from a sign the first owner, Robert Steger, picked up for free at a going-out-of-business sale at the local zoo in Holy City, California.
 He had stopped there to buy redwood tables and chairs for the club.

-At that time, the Holy City Zoo was a folk music club.
-The first comedian to play the club on an open mic night was Jim Giovanni, an impressionist, circa 1971.
-There was no comedy scene at the Holy City Zoo prior to Giovanni's appearance, and he remained at that locale performing comedy nightly for close to three years.
-Later, other comics looking for a venue found the Zoo and gradually crowded out the folk music.
+During that era, the Holy City Zoo primarily functioned as a folk music club.
+The initiation of comedy at the venue occurred when Jim Giovanni, an impressionist, took the stage on an open mic night around 1971.
+Prior to Giovanni's appearance, the Holy City Zoo had no established comedy scene.
+He remained a fixture at the location, performing comedy nightly for nearly three years.
+Subsequently, other comedians searching for a stage discovered the Zoo and gradually displaced the folk music performances.

-In 1975, Steger sold the business to Peter Reines.
-At first the Zoo continued to offer folk music five nights a week and was closed on Sundays.
-Reines was approached by San Francisco musician/comedian Jose Simon, who suggested adding stand-up comedy as another form of entertainment.
-A number of comedians were holding shows in the basement of a church and wanted more of a nightclub setting.
-Sundays became "open mike" nights.
-It promptly became a very popular event.
-Gradually, comedy was expanded to seven nights a week.
-Under the promotional and emceeing skills of Tony DePaul, the Zoo gained national and international recognition.
-The club's first official comedy producer/club manager was John Cantu, who often slept on the stage after the club had closed for the evening.
+In 1975, Peter Reines purchased the business from Steger.
+Initially, the Zoo continued to host folk music five nights a week and remained closed on Sundays.
+San Francisco comedian Tony DePaul approached Reines with the idea of introducing stand-up comedy as an additional form of entertainment.
+Many comedians were already putting on shows in the basement of a church and were seeking a more nightclub-like setting.
+Sundays were designated as "open mic" nights, quickly gaining popularity.
+Over time, comedy expanded to all seven nights of the week.
+With comedian Tony DePaul's strong promotion and emceeing skills, the Zoo achieved recognition at the national and international levels.
+John Cantu became the club's first official comedy producer and club manager, occasionally spending the night on the stage after closing.

 Open-mike nights continually ran one or two nights a week throughout the club's existence.
 Anyone could sign up for a five-minute set, including some comedians who went on to be stars.